Bilston: Industry

 From the middle of the 18th century, Bilston became well known for the craft of enamelling.
 Items produced included decorative containers such as patch-boxes, scent boxes, and bonbonnieres.

 With the opening of the Birmingham Canal to the west of the town in 1770, industrial activity in the local area increased, with the first blast furnaces near the canal at Spring Vale being erected by 1780.

-Few towns were more dramatically transformed during the Industrial Revolution as Bilston was.
+Bilston was transformed by the Industrial Revolution.
 In 1800, it was still a largely rural area dependent on farming.
-By 1900, it was a busy town with numerous factories and coalmines, as well as a large number of houses that had been built to house the workers and their families.
+By 1900, it was a busy town with numerous factories and coalmines, as well as a large number of houses for the workers and their families.
 The Bilston coal mines were reputedly haunted by an evil spirit, so the miners brought in a local exorcist known as The White Rabbit.

 Six new blast furnaces were erected there between 1866 and 1883.
 Five of these were producing a total of nearly 25,000 tons of steel per year at what was now known as Bilston Steel Works.
 The first electric powered blast furnaces opened there in 1907, and finally in 1954 the "Elisabeth" blast furnace was erected, creating 275,000 tons of steel per year.
-However, by the 1970s the steel works had become uneconomic and the Labour government of James Callaghan decided to close it, with closure taking place on 12 April 1979.
+However, by the 1970s the steel works had become uneconomic and the Labour government decided to close it, with closure taking place on 12 April 1979.
 The iconic "Elisabeth" was demolished on 5 October 1980.
 Local unemployment, which had been steadily rising for some years, was pushed even higher by the plant's closure.
 A former railway bridge which connected parts of the steelworks site remains in situ across the canal.

-The industry remained prolific during the interwar years, but much of the housing was now sub-standard, and during the 1920s and 1930s, many of the older houses were cleared and replaced by new council houses that featured so many modern conveniences that were previously unknown to their occupants.
+The industry remained prolific during the interwar years, but much of the housing was now sub-standard, and during the 1920s and 1930s, many of the older houses were cleared and replaced by modern council houses.

-People

-John Wilkinson, "king of the ironmasters", built a blast furnace in Bilston in 1748.
-He lived and died in Bradley, Staffordshire.
-His body was returned to his hometown of Clifton in Cumberland.